SWoods356/Bankruptcy_Prediction/README.md

 # Modeling - Logistric Regression, Naive Bayes, and SVM.

 Logistic regression had the best performance, with an f1 score of .356.
-The naive bayes model had an f1 score of .1645, and the SVM model had a f1 score of .1356.
+All results can arew shown in the summary table below.

 The SVM model was tuned to use an rbf kernel with a c of 100 and gamma of .0001.